-In 2009, the Law titled "About Support of Use of Renewed Energy Sources" established legal, economic and organizational bases of RES stimulation for electric generation and heating.
+In 2009, the Law of Republic of Kazakhstan "About Support of Use of Renewed Energy Sources" established legal, economic and organizational bases of RES stimulation for electric generation and heating.
 According to the Strategic plan for development of Republic of Kazakhstan till 2020, the share of alternative energy sources in total power consumption should be 1.5 % by 2015, and more than 3 % by 2020.

 RES in Kazakhstan has a great potential.
 For example, according to some researches, the total hydroelectric potential of Kazakhstan is estimated around 170 billion Kw/h per year, whereas currently yearly hydroelectric production is near 7.4 billion Kw/h.
-The growth can be brought by completing several large hydroelectric power station projects in upcoming years.54
+The growth can be brought by completing several large hydroelectric power station projects in upcoming years.55

-Kazakhstan has also a big potential in terms of wind power.55 A research of United Nations titled "Program of Development of Wind Power" shows the presence of over 50 thousand sq. km of land where mid-annual wind speed is more than 6 km/s.
+Kazakhstan has also a big potential in terms of wind power.56 A research of United Nations titled "Program of Development of Wind Power" shows the presence of over 50 thousand sq. km of land where mid-annual speed of a wind is more than 6 km/s.
 The most considerable wind energy resources are in Zhungarsky corridor, generating 17 thousand in kw-h on sq.

-"Science Fund" JSC and Parasat Holding has started financing research on wind power energy projects, in particular wind-mill electric generating unit of "Buktukov-4" with automatically changing surface area.
-These installations, irrespective of speed and a wind direction, generates electric energy of the set capacity and do not collapse at storms.
 Two large-scale wind energy projects, Zhanatassky and Shokparsky, began in March 2011.
-Other wind power energy projects that are planned to be completed by 2014 are wind power energy complex of Zhungarsky gate near the Sheleksky corridor and wind power energy complex in Ulansk area of East - Kazakhstan region.
+Other wind power energy projects that are planned to be completed by 2014 are wind power energy complex around Zhungarsky gate around the Sheleksky corridor and wind power energy complex in Ulansk area of East - Kazakhstan region.

 In spite of the fact that Kazakhstan is located in northern hemisphere, the potential of solar energy in the territory of Kazakhstan is around 1.3 to 1.8 thousand in kw-h on 1 sq. m per year.
 Solar energy can be used not only for electric power generation but also for heating by spot introduction of solar installations in the areas far away from central electric grid.
-Until 2015, system of solar installations with a total capacity of 91 MBT, mainly in Almaty area, is planned.
+Until 2015, system of solar installations by total capacity of 91 MBT, mainly in Almaty area, is planned.
 At the same time, production of silicon and the photo-electric elements, which are used in the development of solar power panels, are undertaken in Kazakhstan.